 WHAT’S GOING ON WITH L.A.
 GUNS?

 Okay, Steve.
 First of all, it’s 2011.
 What’s going on with L.A.
 Guns at the moment?

 Well, we’re just finishing a world tour.
 We started in Korea, went to Norway, Denmark, the UK – all of the UK and then back to France, Netherlands, Belgium, and up to Sweden, and then we have two weeks off when we go to New York and Florida.
 So we’re just working, working, working.

 It’s been a while since the latest L.A.
 Guns studio album, TALES FROM THE STRIP, came out.
 Do you have any plans for the next album already?

 Yeah, yeah, we do.
 We are going back over the holidays when we’re recording.
 We’re going to start pre-production, and when we go back, and then we got some dates and then go back to pre-production and then record over Christmas and New Year’s and maybe get something up by February?

 Do you already have some songs written for the forthcoming release?

-We already have a bunch of songs put together and we got to put some more together.
-We got a nice pre-production to go.
+We already have a bunch of songs put together, and we got to put some more together.
+We got nice pre-production to go.

-Any ideas whose going to release the album this time?
+Any ideas who’s going to release the album this time?